hyperledger-cacti/cacti/docs/docs/contributing/how-to-contribute.md

 * If a PR is opened with several commits, where the first commit fixes one issue and the rest fix a separate issue, the PR should be rebased to two commits (one for each issue).

 !!! important
-    Your pull request should be rebased against the current master branch.
-Do not merge the current master branch in with your topic branch.
+    Your pull request should be rebased against the current main branch.
+Do not merge the current main branch in with your topic branch.
 Do not use the Update Branch button provided by GitHub on the pull request page.

 ### Commit Messages